alsora/tensorflow-nlp/README.md

   - Download the .jar file and the Java Native Interface (JNI).

-        $ cd java/script
+        $ cd java
-        $ bash jni.sh
+        $ bash script/jni.sh

   - In your preferred IDE, add the .jar file to the Java project build path and link to it the native libraries contained in the jni folder.

-  - Validate the installation by running the HelloTF.java example.
+  Then you can validate the installation by running the HelloTF.java example.

+  - How to compile and validate the Java framework from command line, if you do not want to use an IDE:

+        $ javac -d bin -sourcepath src -cp lib/libtensorflow-1.8.0.jar src/main/HelloTF.java
+        $ java -cp bin:lib/libtensorflow-1.8.0.jar -Djava.library.path=jni main.HelloTF

 ## Node.js: